Elbsides/www/2026/workshops.markdown

 <center><img src="/assets/2026/logos/Jungheinrich_Logo.JPG" alt="Jungheinrich AG" width="50%" style="padding:10px;"></center>

-Check back at this page for updates on the workshops that will be offered at Elbsides 2026.
+Check back at this page for ticket sales.
+This will be seperate from the conference tickets!

 The ticketing process will also be separate from the conference, so you will need to purchase a separate ticket for the workshops.
 We will provide more information on the ticketing process and the workshop schedule as we get closer to the conference date.

-Workshops for Elbsides 2026
+# Understanding Modern Application Security - Training Update 2026
+## Trainers
+- Juliane Reimann
+- Michael Helwig
+## Length

-1️⃣	Juliane Reimann / Michael Helwig - 8 hours  ✅
+- 8 hours
+## Room
-	2 trainers - 18 participants (Raum 3 = BILLE)
+- Raum 3 (BILLE)

+## Abstract

-Understanding Modern Application Security - Training Update 2026 The field of application security has evolved rapidly.
+The field of application security has evolved rapidly.
 Cloud-native architectures, APIs, AI-assisted development, increasing regulation and risks to the software supply chain have fundamentally changed the way we build and secure applications.
 Nevertheless, a secure software development lifecycle remains a best practice, and many traditional tools and processes continue to be relevant, even in the context of AI.
 This training course provides a structured, high-level overview of modern application security across the secure software development lifecycle (SSDLC).
 Rather than delving deeply into one specific tool or vulnerability class, we explore the key elements, including today's threat landscape, common vulnerabilities in web, API, and AI-based systems, secure architecture fundamentals, security-by-design principles, security tools, vulnerability management, and basic SDLC governance and cultural principles.
 We will share our insights and experiences, and also facilitate discussions with participants to identify effective strategies and lessons learned.
 To gain hands-on experience, we will conduct a practical threat modelling exercise and consider how to build our own SSDLC based on our threat model, as well as how to secure our CI/CD pipeline.
 We will explore common vulnerabilities in a vulnerable web application and attempt to relieve an LLM of its secrets.
 During the training, we will also consider the ways in which AI can enhance and automate processes throughout the SSDLC.
 Participants will gain:
-A clear overview of how modern application security works An understanding of the basics of secure architecture and threat modelling Insight into how security tools fit into CI/CD, and how to address problems in vulnerability management Practical experience through threat modelling and hands-on hacking Guidance on how to structure AppSec and Security Champion programmes within their organisation An understanding that there is rarely a one-size-fits-all solution (let alone tool) to their AppSec problems, but rather tailored solutions for their team
+- A clear overview of how modern application security works
+- An understanding of the basics of secure architecture and threat modelling
+- Insight into how security tools fit into CI/CD, and how to address problems in vulnerability management
+- Practical experience through threat modelling and hands-on hacking
+- Guidance on how to structure AppSec and Security Champion programmes within their organisation
+- An understanding that there is rarely a one-size-fits-all solution (let alone tool) to their AppSec problems, but rather tailored solutions for their team

-Target audience
+## Target audience
 Developers, architects, security managers, DevOps engineers, technical leads, and security practitioners who want a compact but structured overview of modern Application Security and practical starting points for their own environments.

-Agenda
+## Agenda
-AppSec: Motivation, Regulation and Business Case AppSec Threats – What can go wrong?
+- AppSec: Motivation, Regulation and Business Case
+- AppSec Threats – What can go wrong?
-Secure Architecture Principles
+- Secure Architecture Principles
-Security By Design
+- Security By Design
-Tools, AI and the AppSec Lifecycle
+- Tools, AI and the AppSec Lifecycle
-Vulnerability Management
+- Vulnerability Management
-Building the SSDLC – Program Strategy and Governance Building Security Culture
+- Building the SSDLC – Program Strategy and Governance

-1.Speaker Bio:
+- Building Security Culture

+## Trainer Bios

-Juliane Reimann, Founder & Security Community Expert @ FullCyrcle Security.
+### Juliane Reimann, Founder & Security Community Expert @ FullCyrcle Security.

 Juliane has worked as a cybersecurity consultant for large companies since 2019, with a focus on DevSecOps and community building.
 Her expertise includes building security communities among software developers and establishing developer-centric communication around secure software development topics.
 Before entering the cybersecurity field, she founded several companies in web development.
 Her web development background provides her with extensive knowledge of the software development lifecycle.
 Since 2024, she has been a core member of the OWASP Security Champions Guide Community.

-2. Speaker Bio:
+### Michael Helwig

 Michael Helwig is a senior security consultant, founder and director at the Munich based company secureIO GmbH.
 With a strong background in application security and building and managing application security programs, he is passionate about all things related to AppSec and DevSecOps.
 He is a member of the German OWASP Board.

-gg
+# Secure Development Lifecycle Applied - How to Make Things a Bit More Secure than Yesterday Every Day
+## Trainers
+- Lisi Hocke
+## Schedule
-2️⃣.
-Lisi Hocke - 4 hours  vormittags ✅
+- 4 hours  vormittags
+## Room
-	1 Trainer - 24  participants - Raum 1 (=ELBE)
+- Raum 1 (ELBE)

+## Abstract
-Secure Development Lifecycle Applied - How to Make Things a Bit More Secure than Yesterday Every Day Building valuable solutions is a complex endeavor that requires a breadth of knowledge.
+Building valuable solutions is a complex endeavor that requires a breadth of knowledge.
 That not being enough, we’re also getting asked to build secure solutions in a secure way - yet what does that even mean?
 How do we incorporate such a vast area of expertise into our everyday workflows?

 In this hands-on workshop, I will introduce you to core security concepts, like the CIA triad or defense in depth - and how we can apply them in everyday work.
 Based on a practical example, we will go through the development lifecycle with security in mind.
 You will learn about threat modeling to uncover risks early on, secure coding principles to bake security in, security testing approaches to make informed decisions depending on your risk appetite, and ways of detecting potentially malicious activity to protect against.
 Interactive exercises at each step will let you experience how security can neatly fit with what you’re already doing without adding artificial gates.